Nick-Mazuk/eslint-config/README.md

 ```

 > **Note**: when you first open the repo with this ESLint configuration, it can take up to a minute for VS Code to start linting.
 You'll still be able to edit files in the meantime.

+## Use with Prettier

+This config has Prettier built-in.
+If you use Prettier with your code editor or use a `.prettierrc` file, there will likely be conflicts.
+It's best to remove any `.prettierrc` files you may have and disable Prettier in your code editor.

+> **Rationale**: this ESLint config is highly opinionated and is a living config.
+As best practices evolve, this config will evolve.
+Since Prettier is 100% fixable, that means that your code will always follow this config and therefor always follow best practices.
+If you override the formatting with Prettier, you forgo any future updates in regard to Prettier formatting.

+## Use without TypeScript

+Currently, all the configs require TypeScript.
+Perhaps in the future I'll create a TypeScript addon, but since TypeScript is just better than vanilla JS, vanilla JS is currently not supported.

 ## What rules are enabled?